What is culture shock and how to overcome it?

 • Understand your academic expectations

 Not only are you adjusting to a new country, but you are also learning how to handle a different academic system.
 This takes time.
 Understanding expectations will reduce your anxiety about schoolwork.
-Chat with your professors, advisor and friends about what is expected at your university.
+Chat with your professors, advisors, and friends about what is expected at your university.
 This will soothe your nerves and help you approach your classes appropriately.

 • Accept that you will be homesick